volcano619/AndroidMVVMApplication/README.md

 Handling of working hours was done at the last moment, i believe there might be a more effecient way to it.
 ViewBinding can be used in recyclerview, i was trying with butter knife.
 Dependency Injection could have been used by creating a service for checking working hours, deserializing pet list data and get the content description for the pets.
+Additional effort can be put in the UI